jameshay218/antibodyKinetics/README.md

 However, additional packages are required to use all of the features.

 #### 1.1 MCMC code
 Whilst the base package comes with its own MCMC functionality, the model is well suited for use with the [`lazymcmc`](https://github.com/jameshay218/lazymcmc) package.
 In particular, the branch with parallel tempering [`https://github.com/jameshay218/lazymcmc/tree/parallel_tempering`](https://github.com/jameshay218/lazymcmc/tree/parallel_tempering) thanks to [Ada Yan](https://github.com/ada-w-yan).
-Given the nature and amount of data used here, the posterior distribution is multi-modal.
+Given the nature and amount of data used here, the posterior distributions are often multi-modal.
 Parallel tempering samples from such distributions more efficiently, and is therefore the recommended MCMC algorithm for this system.

 Please visit this [site](https://github.com/jameshay218/lazymcmc/tree/parallel_tempering) and clone or download the full package.
 Although the documentation on that site applies to MCMC code without parallel tempering, the interface for the user is pretty much the same.